 Video of a hibernating hedgehog

 Please don’t read this post and think you should go around disturbing the hibernating wild hedgehogs in your garden to check on them.
 I only check on these hedgehogs during hibernation because they have been poorly.
 Weight checks every few weeks will alert me to any potential problems and they can be woken up again if they have lost too much weight.
 I use a special calculator from a wildlife rescue to assess whether their weight loss in hibernation is acceptable or not.
 Waking up a hibernating hedgehog is also a specialist task, so please do not try this yourself.
+You will kill the hedgehog if you try to warm it up quickly.
+It can take several days.

 The best advice is not to disturb a hedgehog in hibernation.
 Take care when gardening in Winter.
 Don’t be tempted to tidy up piles of leaves or logs – they may be home to a hibernating hedgehog.
 If you do accidentally disturb one, cover it back up straight away – unless there is a chance that you have caused injury e.g. with a fork.
 In that case, you must take it straight to a hedgehog rescue.